The Bourgeois Blues: Recordings and adaptions

 Lead Belly first recorded "The Bourgeois Blues" in December 1938 in New York City, for donation to the Library of Congress.
 He re-recorded the song in April 1939 for Musicraft Records, for release the same year as a 78 rpm record.
 The version that was commercially released features Lead Belly singing and playing the twelve-string guitar without any other accompaniment.

-The song has been covered and reinterpreted by a variety of artists including Pete Seeger, Ry Cooder, Taj Mahal, and Hans Theessink.
+The song has been covered and reinterpreted by a variety of artists including Pete Seeger, Ry Cooder, Taj Mahal, Tav Falco's Panther Burns, and Hans Theessink.
 Seeger recorded and released both live and studio versions of the song on several of his albums.
 In Australia, the song was reworked as "Canberra Blues" by The Bitter Lemons, an R&B band.
 The lyrics speak of the problems faced by young Australians in the Australian Capital Territory in the 1960s.
 Theessink adapted the song to his style of European blues for the album Journey On in 1997.

 The Fall covered the song on their 2001 album Are You Are Missing Winner.
 In 2006 Billy Bragg reworked the song as "Bush War Blues", a topical protest song about the Iraq War.
 In one verse, he claims that the Iraq War was not for democracy but instead was to "make the world safe for Halliburton".
 In another, he takes on the Christian right, asking where the moderates are.
 Finally, Bragg chides the United States government for not dealing with poverty at home before going to war.